yowjian/build/vscode.md

 # debugging
 # only gdb is supported, not lldb
-# if the code will spawn a subproress and you want to debug the subprocess (e.g. clang)
+# if the code will spawn a subprocess and you want to debug the subprocess (e.g. clang)
 # put the following in ~/.gdbinit
 set follow-fork-mode child
 set detach-on-fork off